han-liu/SynCT_TcMRgFUS/README.md

 ```shell script
 python run_inference.py
 ```
-You can adjust the overlapping ratio in the sliding window inference function.
+You can adjust the overlapping ratio in the sliding window inference function (default is 0.6).
 Higher overlapping ratio typically produces better synthetic images, but needs longer inference time.

 ## Docker (use our code as out-of-box tool!)